fullstorydev/fullstory-segment-middleware-ios/README.md

 1. Before you begin, make sure you have both FullStory and Segment setup in your application:

-    - Add FullStory to your iOS app
+    - Add FullStory to your iOS app: [Getting Started with iOS Recording](https://help.fullstory.com/hc/en-us/articles/360042772333-Getting-Started-with-iOS-Recording)

     - Use CocoaPods to add to project: